MarkAPL comes with two different sets of style sheets:

 Don't forget that all [parm]

-lines must be defined at the top of the document in order to be recognized as a parameter definition, although any lines starting with an APL lamp symbol (⍝
+lines must be defined at the top of the document in order to be recognized as a parameter definition lines starting with an APL lamp symbol (⍝

-When you now make changes to the CSS file then — after pressing F5 — the changes are reflected in the “Preview” area of Meddy, Microsoft's WebBrowser control — which is used for the Preview — but it does not offer access to the developer tools available in all modern browsers.
-To get around this follow these steps:
+When you now make changes to the CSS file then — after pressing Ctrl+F5 — the changes are reflected in the “Preview” area of Meddy, Microsoft's WebBrowser control, which is used for the preview, but that comes with a number of limitations, most importantly it does not offer access to the developer tools all modern browsers are offering.

 All modern browsers will give you access to their development tools, usually invoked via F12 or with a right-click on a particular area on the screen and then selecting “Inspect” or something similar.
 That gives you invaluable support when something does not work as you expect it to.

-In case something is not going to your liking the development tools all modern browsers come with are of great help.
-When it comes to printing however they are pretty useless: even Chrome, the only browser which offers a “Print Preview”, does not allow you to invoke them on the print preview, at least not in a useful way.
+In case something is not going to your liking the development tools all modern browsers come with are of great help, but when it comes to printing they are pretty useless: even Chrome, the only browser which offers a “Print Preview”, does not allow you to invoke them on the print preview, at least not in a useful way.

-Having two different files for the CSS allows us to temporarily use the print style sheet for display purposes (screen) as shown here:
+Having two different files for the CSS allows you to use the print style sheet temporarily for display purposes (screen) as shown here:

 [parm]:linkToCSS